uktrade/github-standards/README.md

 There is a github workflow that will automatically create a new docker tag, and a github release when a change to the `version` tag inside the `pyproject.toml` file is detected.
 When a new version needs to be released:

 1. Open the `pyproject.toml` file, and update the `version` tag to a new value.
 We use semantic versioning, see [this article](https://www.geeksforgeeks.org/software-engineering/introduction-semantic-versioning/) for help determining what the new version value should be
-2. Make sure the `entry` tag for each of the hooks in the `.pre-commit-hooks.yaml` match this new version.
-There is an automated test that fails a PR if these values don't match
-3. Run `uv sync` to ensure the package is set to the correct version
+2. Run `uv sync` to ensure the package is set to the correct version
-4. Open a PR into main.
+3. Open a PR into main.
 Once approved, merging will trigger a new release

 You will now have: